naanibabu/Don-t_Predict_this_with_LSTM-/README.md

 ## Disclaimer

-This project is for educational purposes only and does **not** constitute financial advice or a
+This project is for educational purposes only and does **not** constitute financial advice or  trading recomandation.